 Have you paid your sleep debt?

 Let’s do the math.
-You lost about 3 hours sleep per night last week because of the big project due on Friday.
+You lost about 3 hours of sleep per night last week because of the big project due on Friday.
 On Saturday and Sunday, you slept in and get an extra 4 hours of sleep on the weekend.
-Here comes Monday morning, you feel refreshed, bright-eyed and only had one coffee to start off your day when usually two.
-A lot of people think you have paid back the sleep that you lost last week and feel absolutely fantastic now.
-Well let me tell you.
-Don’t be duped by your apparent vim and vigor.
-In fact, you are still carrying loads of sleepiness on your body surreptitiously.
+Here comes Monday morning, you feel refreshed, bright-eyed and only had one coffee to start your day when usually two.
+A lot of people think you have paid back the sleep that you lost last week and feel fantastic now.
+Well, let me tell you.
+Don’t be duped by your apparent vim and vigour.
+You are still carrying loads of sleepiness on your body surreptitiously.

-“Sleep debt” is the difference between the amount of sleep that you should be getting and the amount of sleep that you actually get.
-Experts advise an average adult should get 7-9 hours’ sleep in order to feel restored and refreshed the next day.
-While some requires 6 hours others require 10 hours.
-According Australian Sleep Heath Foundation, on average Australians go to bed at 11:14pm and wake up at 6:32am achieving 7 hours and 18 minutes of sleeps on average.
+“Sleep debt” is the difference between the amount of sleep that you should be getting and the amount of sleep that you get.
+Experts advise an average adult should get 7-9 hours’ sleep to feel restored and refreshed the next day.
+While some require 6 hours others require 10 hours.
+According to Australian Sleep Health Foundation, on average Australians go to bed at 11:14 pm and wake up at 6:32 am achieving 7 hours and 18 minutes of sleep on average.
 That means on average Australian is losing approximately one hour of sleep per night and that’s more than 2 full weeks of slumber per year.

-So earn back that lost sleep—and follow the dictates of your innate sleep needs.
-You’ll feel better than talking about the improved mental and physical capabilities that come with being well rested.
+To earn back that lost sleep—and follow the dictates of your innate sleep needs.
+You’ll feel better than talking about the improved mental and physical capabilities that come with being well-rested.
 Finally, a scientific reason to sleep in on Saturday!
 Happy Sleeping